epinowcast/epinowcast/README.md

 ### Precompiling the model

-As `epinowcast` uses `cmdstan` to fit its models it is necessary to first compile the model.
+As `epinowcast` uses `cmdstan` to fit its models, it is necessary to first compile the model.
 This can be done using the `enw_model()` function.
-Note that this step can be left to `epinowcast` but here we want to use multiple cores per chain to speed up model fitting and so need to compile the model with this feature turned on.
+Note that this step can be left to `epinowcast`, but here we want to use multiple cores per chain to speed up model fitting and therefore compile the model with this feature turned on.

 ``` r
 model <- enw_model(threads = TRUE)